Decoder461/Ethical-Decoders/README.md

 ------------------------------------------------------------
 a) Download code from GitHub into your local drive(C:) under pycharm Projects

 b) Launch pycharm & open the saved project.
-Change the project directory(.HACKATHON/HACKATHON/) using cd command.
+Change the project directory(.HACKATHON\HACKATHON\) using cd command.

 c) Configure django using command - pip install django